A Wider Window Into the Virtual World

 The LCD panels in the Index also provide another distinct advantage over OLED panels: They’re available with higher refresh rates.
 Valve’s Index is the first PC-VR headset to offer panels that support 120 Hz and even 144 Hz operation, although the latter is an experimental feature.

 The SteamVR software enables you to select 80 Hz, 90 Hz, 120 Hz or 144 Hz, which allows the device to scale with your computer.
 If your PC isn’t quite up to par for the higher refresh rates, you can dial the settings back until your next system upgrade.
 To be honest, you’ll likely need to keep the settings dialed back for a while.
-90 Hz is already a pretty tall order for most GPUs in many games.
+90 Hz is already a pretty tall order for most graphics cards in many games.
 You will need a top-tier GPU to run your Index at 120 Hz or higher, as our benchmark results illustrate.

 Ready for the Future

 Valve is so serious about making the Index a premium device that it even planned for future expansion and advancements.
 The front faceplate of the Index headset features a removable panel that covers a cavity that Valve calls the “Frunk.”
 Valve doesn’t have any specific plans for the front compartment but put a USB port there so that developers and hardware makers can experiment with it.
 Some have assumed the Frunk would fit a Leap Motion controller.
-It true you can slip one in the slot, but there’s not enough room for the USB cable, so it doesn’t quite fit.
+You can slip one in the slot, but there’s not enough room for the USB cable, so it doesn’t quite fit.

 Valve also installed a pair of front-facing, global-shutter RGB cameras on the Index.
 Currently, the cameras don’t have a specific use, but Valve said they were designed for computer vision and they're looking forward to computer vision experts to make use of them.
 At the very least, we hope to see the adoption of stereo passthrough for augmented reality experiences.
 Valve said it would have more to share about the cameras later this summer.